 Yes!
-All clinicians at Three Oaks Behavioral Health & Wellness are in-network providers with Aetna, Cigna & Blue Cross Blue Shield including all PPO plans, Blue Advantage, Blue Select, Blue Care, Classic Blue, Blue Options, NC State Health Plan, Blue Federal, and Out of State BCBS PPO plans.
+All clinicians at Three Oaks Behavioral Health & Wellness are in-network providers with Aetna, Evernorth (formerly known as Cigna) & Blue Cross Blue Shield including all PPO plans, Blue Advantage, Blue Select, Blue Care, Classic Blue, Blue Options, NC State Health Plan, Blue Federal, and Out of State BCBS PPO plans.

 We also accept the [North Carolina State Health Plan].
 Teachers, state employees, retirees, and their dependents are eligible for health coverage through the Plan.
 Additionally, we are able to bill out-of-network with other major insurance companies.

 Our practice is not in-network with: BCBS Blue Value, Blue Local, Blue Home, United, Medicare and Medicaid.